wp-plugins/wp-lightbox-2/readme.txt

 Yes, it does.
 The problem is in your WordPress theme, mangling image display properties.
 Use another theme, or change your theme Cascading Style Sheets (CSS).

 This plugin was created by <a href="https://syedbalkhi.com" rel="friend" title="Syed Balkhi">Syed Balkhi</a> and <a href="http://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">Thomas Griffin</a>.
 Check out some of our other products, including <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy - the best responsive WordPress slider plugin">Soliloquy - the best responsive WordPress slider plugin</a>, <a href="http://enviragallery.com/" rel="friend" title="Envira Gallery - the best responsive WordPress gallery plugin">Envira Gallery - the best responsive WordPress gallery plugin</a> and <a href="http://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a>.
+Swipe function Patch uses libary [swipe-it (MIT licence)](https://github.com/tri613/swipe-it#readme).

 == Screenshots ==